 This guide is primarily intended for individuals considering starting a new city or university group.
 However, it may also be useful for individuals starting a national group or a group that focuses on a specific subset of EA, or new organisers of existing groups.

 Before you get started, double-check whether there is already a group in your university or city, and try to find out if there are other people interested in starting a group - maybe you can work together.
 If there are existing EA groups in nearby cities or universities, it might be helpful to get involved in them before you embark on your own.

-Ask any contacts you might have in the EA community
+Ask contacts you might have in the EA community

-Join the EA Group Organisers Facebook group and ask there
+Post on the EA Forum, EA Facebook group, or EA Group Organisers Facebook group and ask there

-This guide to starting an EA group is a compilation of ideas from various group organisers mostly from the US, UK and Australia.
+This guide to starting an EA group is a compilation of ideas from various group organisers around the world.
 Every organiser and group is different, and ideas that work well for one group may need to be adapted to work for another.
 So, use this guide as a starting point rather than a prescription, and seek advice from others.

 Why Start a Group?